 “Marriage is surviving that relationship each day and still loving each other enough to say I love you at night” – Hailey

-Hailey and Nate met at work were they became friends and developed a great base for their relationship.
+Hailey and Nate met at work where they became friends and developed a great base for their relationship.
 Eventually they started dating and Nate knew she was the one after just a few dates.
 He told Hailey he would wait for her as long as she needed to say yes.
-They’ve been together for 5 years and finally joined their two families together in Sisters, Oregon at FivePine Resort.
+They’ve been together for 5 years and finally joined there two families together in Sisters, Oregon at FivePine Resort.

 While enjoying the beautiful waterfalls along the South Fork of the John Day River, Nate pulled out a ring and proposed to Hailey on Christmas Eve.
 As a second marriage for both Nate and Hailey, they were thinking a small wedding with just close family and friends would be enough to share their love.
 However, Hailey’s grandparents stepped in.
 Having been their for Hailey throughout her life like parents, they wanted their Hailey to have a magical wedding.